extratone/bilge/drafts/Tilde.Town on iPhone with Blink Shell.md

 *A work-in-progress guide to using [Blink Shell](https://testflight.apple.com/v1/app/1156707581) with one’s Tilde site on iPhone*.

 I was completely unaware of the Tildeverse’s origin story - documented in [a Medium post](https://medium.com/message/tilde-club-i-had-a-couple-drinks-and-woke-up-with-1-000-nerds-a8904f0a2ebf) by *WIRED* Editor-in-Chief, Paul Ford - until this year, somehow, though I knew of its existence as far back as 2018.
 I was living in an unairconditioned Portland apartment, then, and had found myself *stuck* with Linux for the first time in my adult life.
-Consequentially, this period of my life became my first true introduction to the Command Line - a space I knew no more about than the layest layman.
-Hopping between my system’s shell and the DOS machines I was emulating on it (to explore the history of word processors, mostly,) I believe I struggled through dare I say a Rite of Computing Passage, obtaining the capability (and eventually, the muscle memory) to navigate a filesystem with `cd`, `ls`, and (on DOS) `dir`.
+Consequentially, this period of my life became my first true introduction to the Command Line - a space about which I knew no more than the layest layman.
+Hopping between my ten-year-old, post-corporate system’s shell and the DOS machines I was emulating on it (exploring the history of word processors, mostly,) I believe I struggled through dare I say a Rite of Computing Passage, obtaining the capability (and eventually, the muscle memory) to navigate a filesystem with `cd`, `ls`, and (on DOS) `dir`.
 It wasn’t until I came home in ‘19 that I discovered the two primary emulated Linux shells *on iOS*: [**iSH Shell**](https://apps.apple.com/us/app/ish-shell/id1436902243) and [**a-Shell**](https://apps.apple.com/us/app/a-shell/id1473805438).

 ![iSH Shell and a-Shell](https://user-images.githubusercontent.com/43663476/157366845-a604bd4c-3ea8-46fe-85e6-930adb8ca180.png)